-- 9 Click Next to optionally specify the generic events to exclude from auditing based on their operations.
+9 Click Next to optionally specify the generic events to exclude from auditing based on their operations.
 The operations are visible in the "Activity Name/Operation" column of the Office 365 built-in searches.
 Generic events are dynamically created when associated activity is detected that does not have a corresponding event defined in Change Auditor.
-See Working with generic Office 365 and Azure Active Directory events for more information. - 10 Click Finish to create the template.
+See Working with generic Office 365 and Azure Active Directory events for more information.

+10 Click Finish.